typicode/react-lodash/README.md

 ## API

-react-lodash uses lodash documentation to generate components, so there's a 1:1 mapping with prop names and lodash documentation.
+react-lodash uses lodash documentation for prop names.

 For example, let's say you want to use [`_.get`](https://lodash.com/docs/4.17.10#get).
 Based on lodash documentation, it takes an `object` and `path` arguments, so `<Get />` will have the same props.